Danilo-Zekovic/react-tableql/README.md

 ## data

-It should be an array of objects.
+It should be an array of objects, or an object which has at least one property that is an array.
 TableQL will take it and parse it.

 Example: